 At the end of April 2019, I started with my first "pure" observations using the SynScan WLAN adapter and the PS 72/432.
 I repeated these on May 1, 2019 with the Explorer 150PDS, a telescope with a longer focal length (and correspondingly higher magnification when using the same eyepieces).
 These observations (M 35-38, M 44) are described elsewhere; here I am only interested in how far I was able to successfully use the WLAN adapter.
 This succeeded without any problems, since I managed NOT to press the "Enter" key after entering the Messier number...
 So there were no crashes of the app on the iPad.
 The alignment also worked satisfactorily.

 On June 4, 2019, about a month later, I then operated the Skymax-127 on the GoTo mount with WLAN adapter in order to repeat observations of globular star clusters that I had made two days earlier with the PS 72/432 on the AZ-Pronto mount.
 I also wanted to test whether I would be able to control the telescope with SkySafari 6 on the Macintosh.
-This time, I only found the 1-star alignment instead of the 2-star alignment, and therefore used it.
+This time, I only found the 1-star alignment instead of the 2-star alignment in the app*, and therefore used it.
 Of course, I did not expect a high accuracy of the alignment, but it worked reasonably well.
-But after some time I had to repeat the alignment, which was no problem.
-The iPad app ran again without a crash...
+After some timem hoewever, I had to repeat the alignment, which was not a problem for me.
+Once again, the iPad app ran without any crashes...

 I was able to connect the WLAN adapter to SkySafari, and controlling the mount using SkySafari also worked.
 I was even able to"play around" with the alignment using the "Align" command in SkySafari.
-Ii is important for such corrections to move the telescope on the mount manually without the encoders switched on.
-Otherwise you cannott "cheat" SkySafari because it would detect every manual movement, take care of it, and display it on the screen.
+It is important for such corrections to move the telescope on the mount manually with the encoders switched off.
+Otherwise you cannot "cheat" SkySafari because it would detect every manual movement, take care of it, and display it on the screen (see in the following).

-How I correct the alignment (works locally only):
+How I "correct" the alignment (works only locally):

-If I use the direction keys of the app to move the telescope, the target point in SkySafari moves with it.
-Typically it does not lie on the object I want to approach/observe and set by moving the scope.
+When I use the direction keys of the app to move the telescope, the target point in SkySafari moves with it as well.
+Typically, it does not lie on the object I want to approach/observe and set by moving the scope.
 Then also the "Align" command does not work with larger discrepancies, because the alignment error must not be too big, if you want to correct the alignment (but I have not yet tested this systematically).
 I also found it difficult to look through the eyepiece and control the telescope with the app on the iPad at the same time (and find the target in the eyepiece...).